-The costumes from "The Artist" can be seen in all their brilliant colors at the FIDM Museum & Galleries 20th annual Art of Motion Picture Costume Design Exhibit, which is on view until April 28 at the downtown Los Angeles campus.
+The costumes from "The Artist", a black-and-white silent film, can be seen in all their brilliant colors at the FIDM Museum & Galleries 20th annual Art of Motion Picture Costume Design Exhibit, which is on view until April 28 at the downtown Los Angeles campus.
 Admission is free.

 There's the flirty orange dress Peppy Miller (Berenice Bejo) wears when she first catches the eye of George Valentin (Jean Dujardin), and the pale green raincoat and floral umbrella she uses when she visits his house during a storm.

 "Part of my job is to create a reality for the actors, too, and some of the choices in colors and things liven up the scene and make it very vital for them while they're acting as well," said Bridges, who's already won awards from the Broadcast Film Critics Association and the British Academy of Film and Television Arts for his work on the film.
 "That's why it's not all in black and white or gray scale."

 His elegant, late 1920s costumes from "The Artist" are joined at the exhibit by the work of his fellow Oscar-nominated costume designers.
 Lisy Christl's 16th century-style outfits from "Anonymous," Sandy Powell's woven wares from "Hugo," dresses from 1830s and 1840s designed by Michael O'Connor for "Jane Eyre" and Arianne Phillips' 1930s couture costumes from "W.E." are also on view.

 The curators "have a sixth sense of who might be nominated," explained FIDM spokesman Nick Verreos.